-Unlike most states, Maine has had a fairly flat population in recent years.
-New residents are barely offsetting the residents the state loses each year, though the southern half of the state is growing more quickly than the northern part.
-Are you thinking of moving to Maine?
-Here are 15 things to know before you go.
+Unlike most of the U.S., Maine has had a fairly flat population in recent years.
+New residents are barely offsetting the residents the state loses each year, though the southern half of the state is growing more quickly than the north.
+If you’re going to make the move to Maine, there are a number of factors you’ll want to account for.
+Like anywhere you could choose to live, there are both pros and cons to the state.

 1. Your first fall in Maine will blow your mind.